basar-erturk/COMP304-Project1/README.md

 In this project, an interactive Unix-style operating system shell called shellfyre in C/C++ is developed.

 Part 1:
+Basic commands are used by executing the relative file in /bin/ by utilizing path resolving. & function could not be implemented.
 Part 2:

 filesearch command: